Compassion Culture

 Support single initiatives

-Many of these cultures are now at risk.
-Wars, forced migrations, exclusionary policies and socio-economic inequalities are eroding traditions that promote respect and solidarity.
-At the same time, polarization, individualism, and aggression often attract more people than tolerance and compassion because they offer simple — or rather, simplistic — solutions to complex problems.
+Many of these cultures are now under strong pressure.
+Wars, forced migration, exclusionary policies, and socio-economic inequalities are eroding traditions that promote respect and solidarity.
+At the same time, narratives based on individualism and aggression often gain high visibility, offering simplistic and divisive responses to complex problems.

 Our perspective

-Supporting cultures that see compassion as a central value means defending a universal cultural heritage, essential for peaceful coexistence and collective well-being.
-We work alongside local communities, institutions and organizations to protect the Tibetan and Buddhist traditions, both in India and elsewhere, preserving the integrity of these ancient cultures.
-At the same time, we promote intercultural dialogue and social inclusion, knowing that true peace cannot be built without respect for diversity and mutual care.
+In particular, we work to protect the Tibetan and Buddhist traditions, collaborating with local communities, institutions and organizations active in the field, beginning in India.
+At the same time, we promote intercultural dialogue and social inclusion, knowing that lasting peace can only be built through respect for diversity and mutual care.

 Our commitment

-Furthermore, we accompany our local partners on paths to autonomy and growth.
-Our commitment goes beyond providing immediate support; we also help the communities and organizations we work with grow sustainably.
-We recognize that those on the ground — the communities and our partners — possess deep and valuable knowledge of their own context.
-Therefore, we do not impose “top-down” solutions, but foster a process of co-creation based on trust, dialogue, and shared learning.
+We recognize that those on the ground — vulnerable communities and our operational partners — possess deep and valuable knowledge of their own context.
+For this reason, we do not impose top-down solutions, but promote co-creation processes based on trust, dialogue and shared learning.

 Explore other areas